Indonesia Diving Holidays

 As you can imagine, the nation's capital holds many cultural treasures such as the National Museum and National Gallery, as well as the large local market, Pasar Baru.
 Also in Jakarta is the Taman Mini Indonesia Indah, a park that celebrates the cultural diversity of the country.
 Set in over 100 hectares of land, this park includes representations of Indonesia's 27 provinces and their outstanding cultural and architectural characteristics.

-Tana Toraja in Sulawesi has become a popular place to visit to witness the unusual celebrations of life that characterise their funerals.
+Tana Toraja in Sulawesi has become a popular place for travellers to visit to witness the unusual celebrations of life that characterise their funerals.
 Fascinating features of this culture include cave graves, hanging graves and baby tree graves.

 For some great ideas on what to see and things to do in Indonesia, apart from scuba diving, visit: The Ministry of Tourism website.